shuhei/shuhei.github.com/source/_posts/2019-04-25-keep-alive-timeout.markdown

 And the ELB 502 errors disappeared!

-As hindsight, there was already [Dealing with Intermittent 502's between an AWS ALB and Express Web Server](https://adamcrowder.net/posts/node-express-api-and-aws-alb-502/) on the internet, which describes exactly the same issue with more details.
+In hindsight, there was already [Dealing with Intermittent 502's between an AWS ALB and Express Web Server](https://adamcrowder.net/posts/node-express-api-and-aws-alb-502/) on the internet, which describes exactly the same issue with more details.
 (I found it while writing this post...)
 Also, the same issue seems to be happening with different load balancers/proxies and different servers.
 Especially the 5-second timeout of Node.js is quite short and prone to this issue.
 I found that it had happened with a reverse proxy ([Skipper as k8s ingress](https://github.com/zalando-incubator/kube-ingress-aws-controller)) and another Node.js server at work.
 I hope this issue becomes more widely known.

 ## Update on April 29, 2019